-The finance minor is a customized 18-unit program available to non-BSBA students.
+The finance minor is a customized 18-unit program available to non-business (BSBA) majors.
 The curriculum is designed with two prerequisite courses to be taken during the academic year, with four core courses to be taken during the summer.

 The goal of the finance minor program is to promote financial literacy.
 In an increasingly complex financial environment, university graduates in all disciplines will require financial management knowledge and understanding in both their professional careers and their personal lives.
 Specifically, young professionals must know financial terminology, how to manage budgets, how to carefully invest money and resources and how to analyze financial decisions.

 This finance minor provides students with an understanding of basic financial theory, applied financial analysis and financial markets.
 Elective courses include Principles of Financial Management, Personal Investing, Small Business Finance and Real Estate Principles.
 Students learn basic concepts through lectures and case studies.